-- To recap, what does a septic tank do? - Mechanical separation of solids (specific gravity) - Flow attenuation - Provides PRIMARY (anaerobic) treatment of sewage - Reduces waste strength, generally by 50-70% - Allows for periodic removal of solids - What is the one magic trick a septic tank can't do that people often think that it does?
+- To recap, what does a septic tank do? - Mechanical separation of solids (specific gravity) - Flow attenuation - Provides PRIMARY (anaerobic) treatment of sewage - Reduces waste strength, generally by 50-70% - Allows for periodic removal of solids - What is the one magical thing a septic tank can't do that people often think that it can?